-This Woman Died From Hantavirus—a Rare Infection Initially Mistaken for the Flu
+A North Dakota Woman Died From This Rare Infection Spread Through Rodents

 RELATED: 8 Signs Your Cough Could Actually Be Pneumonia

-Barron was optimistic about taking Lane’s condition in February.
-But last Wednesday, she “died peacefully on her own,” Barron wrote on Facebook.
-A YouCaring page originally set up to help defray the costs of Lane’s care was updated to announce her death.
-"Kiley Rianna Terrell Lane left this world and joined her Heavenly Father peacefully on April 18th surrounded by her loving husband, mother, sister, and family.
-Kiley courageously fought a battle to survive a deadly virus for weeks.”
+Barron was optimistic about Lane’s condition in February, but in April she “died peacefully on her own,” Barron wrote on Facebook.

-The infection can then progress to Hantavirus Pulmonary Syndrome (HPS), which causes fatigue, fever, muscles aches, dizziness, nausea, and other symptoms easily mistaken for the flu.
+Hantavirus infections can progress to Hantavirus Pulmonary Syndrome (HPS), which causes fatigue, fever, muscles aches, dizziness, nausea, and other symptoms easily mistaken for the flu.
 As in Lane’s case, HPS can progress and cause shortness of breath.
-Nearly 40% of people who develop HPS die from the disease, according to the CDC.
+The North Dakota woman, who has not been identified, also developed HPS.
+Nearly 40% of people who do die from the disease, according to the CDC.
 The condition is typically treated with ventilation and blood oxygenation, according to the Mayo Clinic.

-No one is quite sure how Lane contracted hantavirus.
+At the time, no one was sure how Lane contracted hantavirus.
 Tests of rodent droppings near her home were negative, USA Today reported.

 To prevent the spread of hantavirus, the Mayo Clinic recommends taking careful measures to make sure rodents don’t have access to your home.
 Seal up holes and clear away brush or garbage that might become nesting spots.
 Set traps if necessary, and make sure food isn’t within easy reach of rodents.

 If you do spot a mouse or rat, disinfect the area with household cleaners.
-Consider wearing a respirator if you’re cleaning an area with a serious rodent infestation; inhaling the virus is the main route of transmission to humans, according to the Mayo Clinic.
+Inhaling the virus is the main route of transmission to humans, according to the Mayo Clinic, so consider wearing a respirator if you’re cleaning an area with a serious rodent infestation.

-There will be an “informal gathering to toast the life and gifts from Kiley’s bright life” on Saturday, Barron recently wrote on Facebook.
-“I’ve had pain before, and I am accepting that as before, this is not going to be easy,” she also posted.
-“It’s always going to suck.
-I will miss that laugh every day, and all of this sadness is going to be with us... but.... we can go on.
-We will, and we can.”

-Part of going on means raising awareness of hantavirus in hopes of sparing other lives.
-“Please share Kiley's story with others,” reads the family's YouCaring page.
-"Ask questions about hantavirus.
-Continue the dialogue about this terrible virus, which is feared to be more prevalent than fully understood.
-If one person is tested early and avoids the pain and agony Kiley endured, it is a life positively impacted.”
-Barron tells Health today: “Every person needs an advocate to ask questions and be part of any treatment."